koty/HighLandirect/README.md

 This Software is to manage costomer address and to print YAMATO ship using Livet (https://github.com/ugaya40/Livet).
 Livet is a WPF framework which can make developer high performer. but the framework has few information.
-So this project may help you learn Livet usage.
+So this project may help one learning about Livet usage.

 ![Alt text](screenshot1.png)